 Families with children have already headed home by then, so it will be less crowded.
 Nothing compares to bathing in a hot spring with the starry night sky in serene silence.
 The orchestra of the wild—owls’ soft coo and crickets’ high-pitched chirp —creates more tranquility.

 Activities & Food Vendors

 Other than getting wet, tourists can also sign up for Sari Ater’s physical activities.
-It surely has everything from flying fox, go-karts, fishing, wall climbing, horse riding, to paintball.
+It surely has everything from flying fox, go-karts, fishing, wall climbing, and horse riding, to paintball.
 These fun leisure activities cost different prices though, starting from a minimum of Rp 20.000 per person.

 Sari Ater Hot Spring also provides pastime packages for groups that include some of the activities.
 On this occasion, guests could sign up and book on the spot.
 After spending hours swimming and cheerfully screaming the lungs out, hunger creeps in.
-In short, it is time to turn on the food gathering mode.
+In short, it is time to turn on the food-gathering mode.

 With lines of food stalls cooking traditional and international dishes, the options are limitless.
 Munch on authentic West Javanese savory snack batagor—fried fish cakes smothered with peanut sauce.
 The Sundanese complete meal of rice, chicken, vegetable, and hot chili sauce sambal is available too.